Guides that will send you packing.

 FOOD

-Food can be dirt cheap if you stick to the street sellers who ply their wares at all hours of the day – though dirt is often what you get on the food itself too, with hygiene standards not always of the highest.
-Still, even in a clean and decent budget restaurant the bill should still be only £2.50-3.50/US$4-5.50.
+Food can be dirt cheap if you stick to the street sellers who ply their wares at all hours of the day – though dirt is often what you get on the food itself too, with hygiene standards not always the highest.
+Still, even in a clean and decent low-budget restaurant the bill should still be only around £5/US$8 and in a local place it can be as little as a dollar.

 TRANSPORT